-Smith, a Republican, was the representative for Virginia's 7th congressional district from 1819 to 1821.
+Smith was the representative for Virginia’s 7th congressional district and was a Republican.
+He served from 1819 to 1821.

 From Dec 1815 to Mar 1821, Smith missed 101 of 366 roll call votes, which is 27.6%.
 This is much worse than the median of 14.1% among the lifetime records of representatives serving in Mar 1821.
 The chart below reports missed votes over time.

 |Dec 1817-Apr 1818||64||2||3.1%||11th|

 |Nov 1818-Mar 1819||42||7||16.7%||64th|

 |Dec 1820-Mar 1821||59||55||93.2%||96th|